Danny-sc/Tutorial_2/index.md

 ## Regression structure
 As already seen, the mean of the process is expressed as a linear combination of the regression functions.
 The simplest possible choice for the regression functions is that of a constant mean: $g(x)=1$ and $\beta$ just a scalar.
 A sligtly less trivial structure is given by a polynomial regression.
 When the input space is one dimensional, this corresponds to $g(x)^T=(1,x,x^2,...,x^p)$ for $p$ a natural number.
 For example if $p=1$, we are trying to fit a hyperplane, if $p=2$ we fit a quadratic surface.

-The default behaviour of the `emulator_from_data` function in emulatorr is quadratic regression, while by setting `quadratic=FALSE` one can choose linear regression.
+The default behaviour of the `emulator_from_data` function in emulatorr is quadratic, while by setting `quadratic=FALSE` one can choose to fit a hyperplane.
+Here we highlight the method implemented by the `emulator_from_data` function in its default setting(quadratic surface).

+Given the data, we first fit a model consisting of linear terms and pure quadratic terms, without considering possible interaction terms between parameters.
+We then perform [stepwise deletion](https://en.wikipedia.org/wiki/Stepwise_regression) on the obtained model, using the [Bayes Information Criterion](https://en.wikipedia.org/wiki/Bayesian_information_criterion) (BIC).
+This process is repeated till no further deletion can improve the BIC.
+At this point, any parameters that have either their linear or quadratic term left in the model are designated active variables for the surface.

+We now build a new model including all linear, quadratic, and interaction terms in the active variables only.
+As before, stepwise deletion is used to prune the model.
+Note that when there are fewer data points than there are terms in the model, stepwise addition is used instead, starting from a purely linear model.

+While the first step allowed us to identify the active variables, this final model determines the basis functions and coefficients of the regression surface.
+The residuals of the final model are computed and used to estimate the correlation length and variance $\sigma^2$ for the correlation structure.

 ## Correlation structure
 Once the regression functions are chosen, we need to specify the correlation between $u(x)$ and $u(x^\prime)$ for all possible values of $x$ and $x^\prime$.
 This is a key step, since it will determine how the response $f(x)$ at one parameter set $x$ is affected by the response at any other parameter set $x^\prime$.